-On behalf of Kadish & Anthony Law Group posted in Closely Held Businesses on Monday, July 6, 2015.
+On behalf of Kadish & Associates Law Group posted in Closely Held Businesses on Monday, July 6, 2015.

 The business landscape involving independent contractors across a number of industries is poised to change; especially with regard to cheerleaders for professional sports teams.
 While this may seem a little abstract and unimportant, the new potential law comes on the heels of several lawsuits brought by cheerleaders for NFL teams, including those working for the Oakland Raiders, claiming violations of state labor law codes.